A forward-looking structure for the SNSF

 A smaller Foundation Council, more competencies for the Research Council, a Delegates Assembly as a new body – the SNSF is adapting its organisational structure.
 By doing so, it can continue to perform its tasks effectively in the future.

-The SNSF's current organisational structure no longer fully meets today's requirements.
-The Statutes were previously partially revised for the last time in 2007; some of the basic structures date back to the 1970s.
-With the current revision, the SNSF is responding to developments in research and research funding.
-It is giving itself a more adaptable structure based on the principles of good organisational management.
-This will enable it to continue performing its tasks effectively in the future while tackling challenges flexibly and competently.
+The SNSF's organisational structure was no longer sufficient to meet today's requirements.
+The Statutes had last been partially revised in 2007, with some of the basic structures dating back to the 1970s.
+With the current revision, the SNSF has responded to developments in research and research funding.
+It has given itself a more adaptable structure, based on the principles of good organisational management.
+This will enable it to continue to carry out its tasks effectively and to tackle challenges flexibly and competently in the future.

 The fully revised Statutes were approved by the Federal Council in June 2023 and by the Federal Supervisory Authority for Foundations in August 2023.
 They came into force on 1 January 2024.
 The following responsibilities and tasks of the SNSF bodies are set out in the Statutes: